xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    You can see the Test Suite status once the Test Suite finishes executing.
 Because Test Case 3 fails, we open the **Result** tab and collapse Test Case 3 for investigating.
 It fails two times with 1 is the main run and 2 is the retry time that has been used up (one time).
 At this point, Katalon Studio logs its final result as Failed and continues to execute Test Case 4 and 5 with the same logic.

    You can get how many Test Cases in the Test Suite were executed and their final status in the **Summary** tab.
-In this use case, the Test Suite has five total Test Cases, three passed and two failed Test Cases.
+In this use case, the Test Suite has five total Test Cases, three of them pass and two fail.
 Since the test results pattern in Test Case 3 and 5 fail intermittently, these test cases are likely to be flaky.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-usage-example-result.png" width=85%>